rahildoshi97/pymatlib/paper/paper.md

 # Summary

-PyMatLib is an extensible, open-source Python library that streamlines the use of temperature-dependent material properties in computational simulations.
+PyMatLib is an extensible, open-source Python library that streamlines the definition and use of temperature-dependent material properties in computational simulations.
 When materials are heated or cooled, their physical characteristics like thermal conductivity, density, and heat capacity change significantly, posing challenges for computer simulations of processes like metal casting, heat treatment, or thermal analysis.